-- position and tone of the eyelids.
+- Position and tone of the eyelids

 - Excess skin and muscle are removed as marked beforehand.

-This procedure is an excellent option for those with a high forehead or thinning of scalp-hair, and it is preferred for the earliest signs of relaxation of the brow.
+This procedure is an excellent option for those with a high forehead or thinning of scalp hair, and it is preferred for the earliest signs of relaxation of the brow.

-Transconjunctival surgery on the lower eyelid:
+Transconjunctival surgery on the lower eyelids: